LexRiver/array-methods/README.md

 # ArrayMethods

-Methods for working with array
+Methods for working with array:
+* flatten
+* shuffle
+* sort array of object by different object properties
+* get one page (slice) from array
+* remove duplicates
+* subtract arrays

 ## Installation